neha-r-p/Sprint-Challenge--JavaScript/README.md

     4: Explicit Binding: The methods '.call', '.apply', and '.bind' can be used to explicityly define 'this' and override the constructor objects

 5. Why do we need super() in an extended class?
+    The super() function is another piece of inheritance, and binds the child's prototypes to the parent.

 ## Project Set up